jihyunlee/BLEFirmata/README.md

 =============

 This is work in progress. **Everything may change.**<br/>
-If you encounter bugs, please let me know <a href="https://github.com/jihyunlee/BLEFirmata/issues">here</a>.
+Please let me know if you encounter any problems or file a bug report <a href="https://github.com/jihyunlee/BLEFirmata/issues">here</a>.
 Thank you!

 ## Support